-Zoning Modification Department Name Division Name Funding Source Dept. Priority Fiscal Impa Executive Planning General Fund 1 \$55,000 Justification and Description Justification and Description At the September 30, 2013 Joint Planning and Zoning and Town Commission meeting, there was a discussion about the block between Collins and Harding Avenues and the high interest in redevelopment of this corridor.
+Zoning Modification Department Name Division Name Funding Source Dept. Priority Fiscal Impact Executive Planning General Fund 1 \$55,000 Justification and Description Justification and Description At the September 30, 2013 Joint Planning and Zoning and Town Commission meeting, there was a discussion about the block between Collins and Harding Avenues and the high interest in redevelopment of this corridor.
 In an effort to stay ahead of the new construction, there was interest from both boards to prepare criteria to help guide future development into the desired development pattern.
-Based on that, a budget item will be included for an analysis and preparation of zoning criteria which includes the following: Preparation of new zoning criteria and comparison of existing conditions A review of green book traffic engineering standards as well as Miami-Dade County and FDOT as it relates to mid-block accessibility, walkways, pedestrian activity Impacts to existing buildings and strategies for potential non-conformities such as if there is a modification to an existing building, under what circumstances would the entire development need to be brought up to the proposed code Consistency of new criteria with comprehensive plan, including the 1989 Comprehensive Plan, which provided for a study of this corridor Consistency of new criteria with other sections of the zoning code such as off-street parking, signs, accessory structures, conditional uses, landscaping Requirements for open space in terms of landscaping, public space Coordination with legal in terms of vested rights, reduced density or intensity resulting from new zoning criteria Design criteria for pedestrian walkways Design criteria for pedestrian walkways Required Reso - Line item Title or Descri ption of request Cost 001-200-524-3110 Professional Services - Zoning Modification - Prepare coning criteria for block between Collins & Harding \$55,000
+Based on that, a budget item will be included for an analysis and preparation of zoning criteria which includes the following: Preparation of new zoning criteria and comparison of existing conditions A review of green book traffic engineering standards as well as Miami-Dade County and FDOT as it relates to mid-block accessibility, walkways, pedestrian activity Impacts to existing buildings and strategies for potential non-conformities such as if there is a modification to an existing building, under what circumstances would the entire development need to be brought up to the proposed code Consistency of new criteria with other sections of the zoning code such as off-street parking, signs, accessory structures, conditional uses, landscaping Requirements for open space in terms of landscaping, public space Coordination with legal in terms of vested rights, reduced density or intensity resulting from new zoning criteria Design criteria for pedestrian walkways Alternative/Adverse Impacts if not funded: Development will continue within the block between Collins and Harding Avenue without not additional zoning criteria to guide development in this corridor.
+Required Reso - Line item Title or Descri ption of request Cost 001-200-524-3110 Professional Services - Zoning Modification - Prepare oning criteria for block between Collins & Harding \$55,000 \$55,000